 GHG emissions are forecast using two scenarios: a Business-as-Usual (BAU) and an Adjusted BAU scenario.
 The BAU scenario describes emissions based on projected growth in population and employment and does not consider policies that will reduce emissions in the future (that is, the policies in place in 2012 are assumed to remain constant through 2035).
 The Adjusted BAU scenario describes emissions based on projected growth and considers policies that will achieve GHG reductions in the future.
 Policies, described in detail below, include State-adopted or approved legislation that will affect future emissions.
-By evaluating the two scenarios, the City can see the effect that existing policies may have on future emissions and be better able to determine how local measures can provide additional reductions.
-Two future years are forecasted for each scenario: 2020 and 2035.
+By evaluating the two scenarios, the City can see the effect that existing policies may have on future years are forecasted for each scenario: 2020 and 2035.
 The 2020 forecast year is consistent with the goals identified in Assembly Bill (AB) 32, which identifies a statewide GHG reduction target by 2020.
 The 2035 forecast year will allow the City to develop long-term strategies to continue GHG reductions beyond 2020.